Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Season Stats

-- Aiyuk has been the target of 84 of his team's 514 passing attempts this season, or 16.3% of the target share.
+- So far this season, 16.3% of the 514 passes thrown by his team have gone Aiyuk's way.

-- With 10 targets in the red zone this season, Aiyuk has been on the receiving end of 15.9% of his team's 63 red zone pass attempts.
+- Aiyuk (10 red zone targets) has been the recipient of 15.9% of his team's 63 red zone pass attempts.

 - The 49ers have run 50.7% passing plays and 49.3% rushing plays this season.
 They rank 12th in the NFL in scoring.